Stevie Vallance: Voice direction

-Stevie has voice-directed more than 500 episodes of children's TV, working with children, actors, sports stars and celebrities.
-She was a recipient of a Daytime Emmy Award in 2002 for casting and voice-directing her first series, the dialogue and music-vocals on 70 episodes of the children's animated series Madeline for the Disney Channel, wherein she also portrayed the voices of "Miss Clavel" and "Genevieve".
-She then went on to voice-direct Silverwing for Bardel Animation Studios, and Totally Spies for Teletoon Network, on which she also voiced "G.L.A.D.I.S.".
+Vallance has voice-directed more than 500 episodes of children's TV, working with children, actors, sports stars and celebrities.
+She was a recipient of a Daytime Emmy Award in 2002 for casting and voice-directing her first series, the dialogue and music-vocals on 70 episodes of the children's animated series Madeline for The Disney Channel, wherein she also voiced Miss Clavel and Genevieve.
+She then went on to voice-direct Silverwing for Bardel Animation Studios, and Totally Spies! for Teletoon Network, in which she voiced G.L.A.D.I.S..
 In 2007, she was nominated for her third Emmy for casting and voice-producing the Discovery Kids and Mike Young Productions animated series, Growing Up Creepie.
-On the 9Story series Best Ed, Vallance served as Voice Director on 52 episodes.
+On the 9 Story series Best Ed, Vallance served as voice director on 52 episodes.
 She then cast and voice-directed the Teletoon Detour pilot Celebutard Nation, which premiered at the 2009 Ottawa International Animation Festival.

-From 2011 to 2013, Stevie headed back to Los Angeles to cast and voice-direct two animation series for executive producer Bill Schultz: Guess How Much I Love You (Disney Junior); and Seasons 1 and 2 of Wild Grinders (Nicktoons), starring skateboard guru Rob Dyrdek.
-From 2014 to 2017, Stevie was based in Toronto as the Voice Director on Season 1-2 of Corus/Nelvana's action-adventure series The Mysticons.
+From 2011 to 2013, Stevie headed back to Los Angeles to cast and voice-direct two animated series for executive producer Bill Schultz: Guess How Much I Love You for Disney Junior, based on the children's book of the same name by Sam McBratney; and Seasons 1 and 2 of Wild Grinders for Nicktoons, starring skateboard guru Rob Dyrdek.
+From 2014 to 2017, Stevie was based in Toronto as the Voice Director on Season 1-2 of Corus/Nelvana's action-adventure series Mysticons.

 Teaching

 Vallance teaches actors how to infuse personality into cartoon characters with her brand name Tooned In!
 Animation Voice-over Workshops.
 The first workshop took place in North Vancouver, British Columbia, in 1995.
-Since then Vallance has taught children and adults how to do cartoon voice-over in Chicago, New York, Ottawa, Orlando, Miami, Atlanta, Toronto, Phoenix, and Los Angeles.
+Since then Vallance has taught children and adults how to do cartoon voice-overs in Chicago, New York City, Ottawa, Orlando, Miami, Atlanta, Toronto, Phoenix and Los Angeles.
 In 2009 and 2010, Stevie taught 400 Animators at the Ottawa International Animation Festival.
-In the fall of 2010, 400 Animation fans participated in her high-energy ‘one-person panel’ seminar at New York Comic Con.
+In late 2010, 400 Animation fans participated in her high-energy ‘one-person panel’ seminar at the New York Comic Con.